Playland Parkway: History

-The four-lane parkway that would eventually become the Playland Parkway was first conceived as part of the Cross County Parkway, which would connect the cities of Yonkers, Mount Vernon, and New Rochelle before reaching the shores of the Long Island Sound, where it would meet Playland Amusement Park.
+The four-lane parkway that would eventually become Playland Parkway was first conceived as part of the Cross County Parkway, which would connect the cities of Yonkers, Mount Vernon, and New Rochelle before reaching the shores of the Long Island Sound, where it would meet Playland Amusement Park.
 Playland Amusement Park, a new park maintained by the Westchester County Park Commission in Rye, opened to the public in 1928, bringing a more middle-class, family-oriented environment to the shores of Rye, which had been known for lewd behavior in the area.
 As result of the middle-class belief for the new park, the new parkway was designed so that a similar clientele could come by car to visit.
 Engineers considered Playland as the "junctional terminal of all the great boulevards of Westchester County", and as a result, designed the new parkway lined with elm trees to circle around the new Bath House and reach the entrance via a new traffic circle.

 The new parkway, which was conceptualized as a 15 mi roadway, had the section between the Boston Post Road (US 1) and Rye Playland, with construction starting in 1928.
 The Westchester County Park Commission announced in its annual report in April 1928 that the new park and the parkway that it would go with would open in the summer of 1928 as part of appropriations of $47 million (1928 USD).
 While the section between the Boston Post Road and the park opened in 1929, the extension between the current-day Cross County Parkway and the current-day Playland Parkway was never constructed, due to the financial strains of the Great Depression.

 In October 1958, the New England Thruway was completed through Westchester, connecting Pelham to Port Chester.
-With the opening of the new roadway, the Playland Parkway was extended to then-exit 11 of the Thruway.
+With the opening of the new roadway, Playland Parkway was extended to then-exit 11 of the Thruway.
 This exit was renumbered to 19 as part of a complete number revamp in February 1980.